It’s okay to laugh at work

-Workplaces can feel so … stuffy … sometimes.
-And while workplace wellness is an important and serious topic (especially now), it doesn’t mean the initiatives and language around it need to be stiff and void of personality.
+Laughing at work can have many benefits for your well-being, productivity, and relationships.
+And when it comes to fostering better overall workplace wellbeing, humor and relatable communications should be at the core of it.
 In fact, it’s possible (and encouraged) to talk about weighty things, while simultaneously using humor as a tool to open the door to more honest, sincere connections … where appropriate.

 As the Harvard Business Review (HBR) put it, “the workplace needs laughter.”
 A simple chuckle is loaded with health benefits.
-According to the Mayo Clinic, LOLs can actually help stimulate organs with more oxygen, manage stress, and improve circulation and muscle relaxation.
-At a social level, laughter at work can create a safe place for team members to feel comfortable engaging in a more authentic way.
+The physical act of laughing can actually help stimulate organs with more oxygen, manage stress, and improve circulation and muscle relaxation.
+At a social level, laughter at work can create a safe place for team members to feel comfortable engaging in a more authentic way, as well as stimulate more creativity across departments.
 The Stanford Graduate School of Business even includes the importance of humor in their curriculum, and its instructors talk about why it’s a “secret weapon” to bonding, creativity, power, and resilience in their TED Talk (discussed below).

 Why infuse laughter at work?